Passion-Over-Pain/IAPP-Assignment-2/README.md

   If no events are logged in the terminal or log file, double-check the TCP server's IP and port settings in both the Python script and the Packet Tracer devices.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 For more details, please refer to the [LICENSE](LICENSE) file in the repository.

 ---